-The C40 Cities Finance Facility (CFF) have offered to help Durban develop a business case to self-fund community-based management of thousands of kilometres of its watercourses.
+The C40 Cities Finance Facility (CFF) have offered to help eThekwini Municipality (Durban's local government agency) develop a business case to self-fund community-based management of thousands of kilometres of its watercourses.
 The initiative will provide multiple co-benefits like solid waste and alien invasive plant reduction, improvement of its biodiversity and reduction of poverty.
 The project promises to significantly improve the lives of Durban communities.

-Durban’s most vulnerable and poor communities will be better protected from flooding as the city’s watercourses are cleared of litter and alien vegetation, and restored with indigenous vegetation.
-The City of Durban’s Sihlanzimvelo initiative will help Durban’s infrastructure to cope with the increase in storms and heavy rainfall caused by climate change.
+Durban’s most vulnerable and poor communities will be better protected from flooding as the city’s watercourses are cleared of litter and alien vegetation, and restored with indigenous vegetation. eThekwini Municipality's Sihlanzimvelo initiative will help the city's infrastructure to cope with the increase in storms and heavy rainfall caused by climate change.

 As one of the many inspiring and powerful women leaders from across the C40 network, Mayor Gumede is building the resilience of Durban against the impacts of climate change.
 I am delighted that the C40 Cities Finance Facility have offered to support this initiative to protect the residents of Durban and provide a model for other cities across the region to learn from.